Sun Is Shining (Axwell & Ingrosso song)

 "Sun Is Shining" is a song by Swedish dance music duo Axwell & Ingrosso.
 The song was released in Sweden on 12 June 2015 as the fourth single from their debut studio album More Than You Know.
 The song was written by Sebastian Ingrosso, Salem Al Fakir, Axel Hedfors and Vincent Pontare.
 The song peaked at number 1 on the Swedish Singles Chart.
+The song features uncredited vocals from Al Fakir.

 Music video

-A music video to accompany the release of "Sun Is Shining" was first released into YouTube on 12 June 2015 at a total length of four minutes and ten seconds.
+A music video to accompany the release of "Sun Is Shining" was first released onto YouTube on 12 June 2015 at a total length of four minutes and ten seconds.

 The video was shot in Antwerp, Belgium.
-It shows people finding notes with the song's lyrics written on them, which are revealed to have been created by Axwell and Ingrosso themselves, who also spread the notes across the city by throwing them off roofs of buildings.At the end of the video a vortex sweeps all the notes into the shape of the duo's logo.
+It shows people finding notes with the song's lyrics written on them, which are revealed to have been created by Axwell and Ingrosso themselves, who also spread the notes across the city by throwing them off roofs of buildings.
+At the end of the video a vortex sweeps all the notes into the shape of the duo's logo.
 As of February 2021, it has received more than 138 million views.